leaomachado/be-the-hero/README.md

 ## License

-This project is open-sourced software licensed under the [APSL](LICENSE.md).
+This project is open-sourced software licensed under the [MIT License](LICENSE.md).